ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: digital_edge_start_trigger_edge

     Specifies the active edge for the Start trigger.
-This attribute is used only when NIFGEN_ATTR_START_TRIGGER_TYPE is set to Digital Edge.
+This attribute is used only when :py:data:`nifgen.Session.start_trigger_type` is set to Digital Edge.

     The following table lists the characteristics of this property.